 The following KB details the proper process for demo data removal.
-The general perception of demo data removal is that users correlate the removal of demo data with records likes incident, problem, and change.
+The general perception of demo data removal is that users correlate the removal of demo data with records likes case, problem, and change.
 However, in serviceNOW demo consists of both raw data (like task) and configuration data (like ACLS, roles, etc).
 It is very possible that a user can experience unexpected behavior with demo data removal as there could be configuration data like ACLs which fall under the category of configuration data that is being actively used and modified in an instance.
 The demo data process does not take into account customizations made to configuration records and this can lead to unexpected deletion of configuration data.

 There are two uses cases for when to request demo data removal

 - The instance where demo data is being requested is not yet live and no development work has been introduced into the instance